Brunel Park’s Artist in Residency Program

 Max Ernst kissing his son, Jimmy.
 Both Max and Jimmy Ernst were frequent guests at Le Chalet Indien.
 Jimmy Ernst’s very first painting hung in the hotel’s dining room.

-Max Ernst kissing his son, Jimmy.
+Max Ernst embracing his son, Jimmy.
 Both Max and Jimmy Ernst were frequent guests at Le Chalet Indien, a popular resort once located of the grounds of Brunel Park.
 Jimmy Ernst’s very first painting hung in the hotel’s dining room.

 Residency & Guidelines